pjsip logo pjsip.org

 When this callback is overridden, application may delay the sending of the ACK request (for example, when it needs to wait for answer from the other call leg, in 3PCC scenarios).

 Once it has sent the ACK request, the framework will keep this ACK request in the cache.
-Subsequent receipt of 2xx response will not cause this callback to be called, and instead automatic retransmission of this ACK request from the cache will be done by the framework.
+Subsequent receipt of 2xx response will not cause this callback to be called (but see exception below), and instead automatic retransmission of this ACK request from the cache will be done by the framework.
+Exception: if app has created the ACK but has not sent it, while it receives a retransmission of 2xx response, this callback will be called again.

 This callback is optional.